Are lab diamonds, real diamonds? YES! Are lab diamonds worth anything? YES!

 Absolutely not.
 A diamond is made of carbon and cubic zirconia has zero carbon, making it much weaker and with different light performance than lab grown or natural diamonds.

-The short answer: Yes, because they are real diamonds.
+Yes, they are real diamonds.
 Lab grown and natural diamonds cannot be differentiated with the naked eye.
 They also have that same sparkle you’d look for in a natural diamond.
 You can’t tell the difference between lab-created diamonds and real diamonds without specialized equipment, even if you’re a professional gemologist!
 The best way to tell the difference between lab-grown diamonds and real diamonds is to look at the grading report.

 A lab-grown diamond is graded and certified using the same process as a mined diamond.
 Just like our mined diamonds, our lab-crafted diamonds are sent to a gem lab that specializes in grading diamonds.
 Each diamond is graded using the 4C’s (cut, clarity, color, and carat).
 Both are held to the exact same standards.
 (Learn more about the 4Cs.)